zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

     ```

+## Tunnel upload and download limits {#section_an5_42t_j2b .section}

+Tunnel command does not support uploading and downloading data of the Array, Map, and Struct types.

 ## Use of Tunnel commands {#section_g2l_1wf_vdb .section}

 Tunnel commands allows you to obtain help information using the Help subcommand on the client.
-Each command and selection supports short command format:
+Each command and selection supports short command format.

 ```
 odps@ project_name>tunnel help;